MicrosoftLearning/MS-900T01-Microsoft-365-Fundamentals/Instructions/Demos/DEMO_05_explore_m365_user_billing_mgmt.md

     learningPath-Module-Unit: 'Learning Path: Describe Microsoft 365 pricing, licensing, and support; Module 1: Describe Microsoft 365 pricing, licensing, and billing options'
 ---

-# Demo: Explore User and billing management in the Microsoft 365 admin center
+# Demo: Explore user and billing management in the Microsoft 365 admin center

 This demo maps to the following Learn content:
 - Learning Path: Describe Microsoft 365 pricing, licensing, and support